systemli/ansible-role-onion/README.md

 Testing & Development
 ---------------------

-For developing and testing the role we use Travis CI and Vagrant.
+For developing and testing the role we use Travis CI, Molecule and Vagrant.
 On the local environment you can easily test the role with

 ```
-vagrant up trusty
+vagrant up stretch
-# other available releases are precise, wheezy and jessie
+# other available releases are trusty, precise, and wheezy
 ```

 License